nileshpagdal83/gRPC-Demo/README.md

 # gRPC-Demo
-A small client-server gRPC demo app
+A small client-server gRPC demo app using C# .NET